The Perfect Weapon (1991 film)

-The Perfect Weapon is a 1991 martial arts action film directed by Mark DiSalle and starring Jeff Speakman, Mako Iwamatsu, James Hong, and Cary-Hiroyuki Tagawa.
-Set in Los Angeles, the film relates the story of a young man (Speakman), who is trained in the martial art of American Kenpo, and his fight against the Korean mafia.
+The Perfect Weapon is a 1991 American martial arts action film directed by Mark DiSalle and starring Jeff Speakman, John Dye, Mako, Mariska Hargitay, James Hong, Dante Basco and Cary-Hiroyuki Tagawa.
+The film relates the story of a young man (Speakman), who is trained in the martial art of American Kenpo, and his fight against the Korean mafia in Los Angeles.
+It was released by Paramount Pictures on March 15, 1991.

-Speakman was a student of and was advised closely by Ed Parker in the making of this film.

-The film's taglines included "No gun.
-No knife.
-No equal." and "Just try him." and is the only well-known Hollywood depiction of Kenpo techniques on-screen.